IDD-su18/hw3-jasonxzhou/README.md

 ## III.
 Misc.
 Documentation
+For whoever would like to recreate our project.

 ### A. Installation & Set-up Instructions
 Install: Ableton (or DAW of your choice), Serum (or synth of your choice), Hairless <-> MIDI bridge, Eltima, and loopMIDI.